nimbix/jarvice-helm/Terraform.md

 enable this, simply uncomment `dns_manage_records` in the cluster's `meta` configuration section and be sure that it is set to `true`.

+**Note:**  Terraform JARVICE deployments will not overwrite DNS records that it itself did not create.
+If a DNS record was already created for the desired hostname, it must be deleted before it can be automatically managed with terraform JARVICE.

 ##### Google Cloud DNS

 If your Google Cloud DNS zone is not being managed in the same project as